Easy Chicken Casserole with Stuffing

 Can I double this recipe?

-Do not try to crowd double the chicken into one pan — it will cook unevenly and the topping will not cover properly.
-Bake time stays roughly the same; check internal temp on the thickest piece.
+Of course!
+Use two baking pans.
+Don’t try to squeeze in double the chicken into one pan — it will cook unevenly and the topping will not cover evenly.
+Bake time remains about the same; just check the internal temp on the thickest piece.

 The sauce looks thin when it comes out of the oven — is that normal?